A Perturbed DCA for Computing d-Stationary Points of Nonsmooth DC Programs: Numerical Experiments

-\paragraph{Solution of the one-dimensional subproblem.} The subproblem \eqref{eq:kmedians_1d_subproblem} is a strictly convex piecewise quadratic function of an one-dimensional variable $x \triangleq \mu_l^{(r)}\in\mb R$.
+\paragraph{Solution of the one-dimensional subproblem} The subproblem \eqref{eq:kmedians_1d_subproblem} is a strictly convex piecewise quadratic function of a one-dimensional variable $x \triangleq \mu_l^{(r)}\in\mb R$.
 Its global minimizer can be found efficiently and exactly.
-For notation simplicity, we denote the fixed data points for this subproblem as $b_i \triangleq a_i^{(r)}$ for $i=1,\ldots,n$, and the constant $c \triangleq c_l^{(r)}$.
+For notational simplicity, we denote the fixed data points for this subproblem as $b_i \triangleq a_i^{(r)}$ for $i=1,\ldots,n$, and the constant $c \triangleq c_l^{(r)}$.
 The objective in \eqref{eq:kmedians_1d_subproblem} is then

 A standard approach to solve \eqref{eq:1d_objective} exploits its piecewise linear derivative structure.
 Let $b_{(1)} \le b_{(2)} \le \cdots \le b_{(n)}$ be the sorted values of $\{b_i\}_{i=1}^n$.
 For any $x$ not equal to any $b_i$, the derivative of $f(x)$ is